57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 1)/README.md

 Here, the `staking` program is stateless and holds no data.
 All data—both global `GlobalState` and per-user `UserStakeInfo`—are defined in separate `#[account]` structs.
 The program receives these accounts through the `Context` object ( typed by the `Stake` struct ), and then operates on them.

-This design’s fundamental purpose is to enable large-scale [parallel processing](https://medium.com/solana-labs/sealevel-parallel-processing-thousands-of-smart-contracts-d814b378192).
-Because code and data are separated, Solana transactions declare all accounts they will access ahead of execution and specify whether each account is read-only or writable.
+This design's fundamental purpose is to enable large-scale [parallel processing](https://medium.com/solana-labs/sealevel-parallel-processing-thousands-of-smart-contracts-d814b378192).
+Because code and data are separated, Solana transactions will declare all accounts they will access ahead of execution and specify whether each account is read-only or writable.
 This allows the runtime to build a dependency graph and schedule transactions efficiently.
 If two transactions touch completely unrelated accounts—or both only read the same account—they can safely run in parallel.
-Only when one transaction needs to write to an account will other transactions that access that account ( read or write ) be temporarily blocked and executed sequentially.
-With this fine-grained scheduling, Solana maximizes multi-core utilization to process many non-interfering transactions concurrently—key to its high throughput and low latency.
+Only when one transaction needs to write to an account, other transactions that access that account (read or write) will be temporarily blocked and executed sequentially.
+With this fine-grained scheduling, Solana maximizes multi-core utilization to process many non-interfering transactions concurrently.
+This is a key element to its high throughput and low latency.

 ### Token Standards

-Differences in the account model show up most directly in token standards.
-Using our staking contract example, let’s see how it differs across the two platforms.
-In the ERC20 standard on Ethereum, token state is managed by a centralized token contract, and application contracts indirectly manipulate user balances by calling that token contract’s functions.
+Differences in the account model appear most directly in token standards.
+Using our Staking contract example, let's compare it across the two platforms.
+In the ERC20 standard on Ethereum, token state is managed by a centralized token contract, and application contracts indirectly manipulate user balances by calling that token contract's functions.

 ```solidity
 // evm-staking/src/Staking.sol